tnttb79/Admin-Dashboard-Front-end_5_15-6_29/README.md

 # React Admin Dashboard

 This is a React admin dashboard project built from scratch.
-It utilizes various technologies such as React, Material-UI, Nivo Charts, Formik, Yup, FullCalendar, and Data Grid to create a comprehensive application.
+It utilizes various technologies such as React, Material-UI, Nivo Charts, Formik, Yup, FullCalendar, and Data Grid to create a comprehensive front end application.

 ## Screenshots